mikedzikowski/AzureFalconCloudSecurityPreReqs/README.md

 # CrowdStrikeScripts
-Simple Repo that will contain scripts used with Falcon Clout Security
+Simple repo that will contain scripts used with Falcon Cloud Security